TuxVinyards/qqX/README.md

 The issue also highlighted a couple of UI glitches that need sorting.
 A false disk tidy alert and unclear messaging on use of list number for the Iso Boot selection.

 Also see the new [Windows Installer walk-tru](https://github.com/TuxVinyards/qqX/wiki/Windows-OS) in the qqX wiki

+@ March 28 [1.12.02](https://github.com/TuxVinyards/qqX/releases/latest) focuses on UI / UX improvements

+- generally polishes and refines the user experience for all the recent additions

+- adds a distro finder for helping with large distro collections

 ## Reliability